-During the second year the number of affiliated partners contributing actively to the cluster has been remained stable as can be seen from the detailed activity reports on Modeling (D5-(3.1)-Y2) and Validation (D6-(3.2)-Y2) in comparison with the original DoW.
-Trento, a group identified as potentially interested has joined the cluster as associated partner.
+During the third year, the number of affiliated partners contributing actively to the cluster has been remained stable as can be seen from the detailed activity reports on Modeling (D5-(3.1)-Y3) and Validation (D6-(3.2)-Y3) in comparison with the original DoW.

-Other prominent research groups on validation not being partner of the cluster include a number of teams from United Kingdom, in particular School of Computer Science, Birminghan (probabilistic model checking), Oxford University Computing Laboratory (real-time verification), Microsoft Research Laboratory at Cambridge and Royal Holloway, University of London.
+Prominent research groups on validation not being partner of the cluster include a number of teams from United Kingdom, in particular School of Computer Science, Birminghan (probabilistic model checking), Oxford University Computing Laboratory (real-time verification), Microsoft Research Laboratory at Cambridge and Royal Holloway, University of London.
 Other prominent research groups in modelling and model-based techniques for embedded systems are for example TU Munich and TU Braunschweig.
-In all of the above cases individual partners of the cluster are collaborating with the particular research group.
+In all of the above cases, individual partners of the cluster are collaborating with the particular research group.

 The partners of the cluster are collaborating extensively with leading research teams outside Europe both on the level of concrete research problems and topics and in terms of organising the concerned research communities.
 The cluster has strong links to the work on software verification and testing taking place at Microsoft Research, Redmond, (Ball), NASA Ames and Kestrel Technologies (Holzman, Visser and Havelund), Kansas (Hatcliff), Berkeley (Ed Lee) and Vanderbilt (Stipanovits).
-Strong links exist to Cadence (Sangiovanni Vincentelli, director of Cadence and core-partner of ARTIST Design), Rice University, Texas (Vardi).
-Also ARTIST Design has collaborated with leading research groups and researchers from Israel including Weizmann Institute (Pnueli, Harel), Haifa (Grumberg) and Hebrew University (Kupfermann).
+Strong links exist to Cadence (Sangiovanni Vincentelli, director of Cadence and core-partner of ARTIST Design via his affiliation with Trento), Rice University, Texas (Vardi).
+Also ARTIST Design has collaborated with leading research groups and researchers from Israel including Weizmann Institute (Harel), Haifa (Grumberg) and Hebrew University (Kupfermann).